 These strategies have been tried many times.
-They are more likely to benefit stockholders and CEOs and end up creating low-wage, temporary, or part-time jobs.
+They are more likely to benefit stock-holders and CEOs and end up creating low-wage, temporary, or part-time jobs.

-ACTIONS DRAWBACKS Put people to work fixing and building roads <and bridges.<="" td="">Federal and state governments are already in debt.
-Now is not the time for this kind of spending.</and> Federal and state governments are already in debt.
+ACTIONS DRAWBACKS Put people to work fixing and building roads and bridges.
+Federal and state governments are already in debt.
 Now is not the time for this kind of spending.
-Make sure unemployment covers everyone, Make sure unemployment covers everyone, including part-time workers and the self-employed, and that it provides a decent cushion so people have enough time to find their next jobs. ·····► People who don't really want to work will take advantage and delay going back to work.
+Make sure unemployment covers everyone, including part-time workers and the self-employ and that it provides a decent cushion so people have enough time to find their next jobs.
+People who don't really want to work will take red, advantage and delay going back to work.
 Increase state and local funding for small business loans to minority-owned businesses, and pressure commercial banks to do better.
 Even when money is available, banks always make it harder for minority business owners to get loans.
-Make high-quality childcare programs available < to all families regardless of income so they can get back to work.
+Make high-quality childcare programs available to all families regardless of income so they can get back to work.
 This is a new government obligation that spends taxpayer dollars on childcare for affluent families that could afford it themselves.
 What else?
-What could we do, especially on a < community level? ····· ► What's the trade-off if we do that?
+What could we do, especially on a community level? ⋖ ······· ► What's the trade-off if we do that?